wildmountainfarms/solarthing/program/custom1/README.md

 If you need multiple, feel free to create more directories such as `custom2` or `custom3`!

-Note that when you install this as a systemd service, you will have to do so manually.
+Note you will need to copy run.sh into this directory from something like the `request` directory.